jexroid/neojex/CONTRIBUTING.md

 # Contributing

-Thanks for helping neojex become better!
+Thanks for helping github.com/jexroid/neojex become better!
   - [Report an Issue](#report-an-issue)
   - [Contributing Code with Pull Requests](#contributing-code-with-pull-requests)
   - [Licensing](#licensing)

 ## Report an Issue

-If you have run into a bug or want to discuss a new feature, please [file an issue](https://github.com/jexroid/neojex/issues).
+If you have run into a bug or want to discuss a new feature, please [file an issue](https://github.com/jexroid/github.com/jexroid/neojex/issues).

 ## Contributing Code with Pull Requests

-we uses [Github pull requests](https://github.com/jexroid/neojex/pulls).
+we uses [Github pull requests](https://github.com/jexroid/github.com/jexroid/neojex/pulls).
 Feel free to fork, hack away at your changes and submit.

 ### Requirements